leonardinius/outvio-homework/README.md

 - few unit tests
 - Docker, docker-compose setup
 - few Shell scripts for system acceptance (see `System E2E shell tests`)
-- ✅ `Concurrency` - the only case there may be a potential for the race condition (to be checked) is `src/ratelimit/storage-inmem.service.ts:32`
 - `Bonus: keep performance in mind.` - This solution is suitable for setting small limits for the period, as in small hundreds.
    Since I track request TTLs + weight - will consume lots of RAM (swap or OOM) and increase latency.